-The less than efficient funding programme has led to a shortage of medical personnel and medical technology.
+The less-than-efficient funding program has led to a shortage of medical personnel and medical technology.

 Healthcare in Canada for non-residents

-With few exceptions, you may not qualify for the free healthcare programme if you reside in Canada for less than six months.
+With few exceptions, you may not qualify for the free healthcare program if you reside in Canada for less than six months.

 Non-residents who may be covered by healthcare include international students with study permits, clergy members, foreign workers with work permits, or foreign nationals in the process of obtaining their permanent residency.